zoltanrendes/robofriends-fc/README.md

 # Robofriends Application FC

-This is an altereed version of the great Robofriends tutorial project at https://aneagoie.github.io/robofriends
+This is an altered version of the great Robofriends tutorial project at https://aneagoie.github.io/robofriends

 The differences are: